 If you could swap lives with a CEO/Founder for a week, who would it be and why?

 Father Greg Boyle of Homeboy Industries.
-The community and organization he’s created is beautiful beyond words.
+The community and organization he’s created are beautiful beyond words.

 What was the happiest moment of your life?